Four padlocks surrounding a hand with its index finger extended.

 Which VPN protocol is best for gaming?

-When playing games online, your performance depends not only on your skill but also on your connection speed.
-To make sure you have the lowest ping possible, choose WireGuard as your primary VPN protocol.
+If you are planning on gaming with a VPN, to make sure you experience the lowest speed-drop, choose WireGuard as your primary VPN protocol.
 It’s the fastest option available today, which makes it the best choice for gaming.

 Why WireGuard, OpenVPN, and IKEv2 are the best VPN protocols